 · Maintain soil nutrients and low levels; otherwise, the grasses will dominate.
 This does sound odd but has been the key to success.

 Combination Meadow Garden

-Depending on your climate, garden preference, budget, imagination and time you can mix and match the various elements described above to create an outstanding and original Meadow Garden.
-We at Gardeners Planthub strongly believe that Australian native grasses and hedge species are underutilized and well suited to the Meadow Garden, particularly in our harsh climate
+Depending on your climate, garden preference, budget, imagination and time, you can mix and match the various elements described above to create an outstanding and original Meadow Garden.
+Gardeners Planthub strongly believes that Australian native grasses and hedge species are underutilized and well suited to the Meadow Garden, particularly in our harsh climate.